msuhanov/regf/Windows registry file format specification.md

 3. A *Timestamp* in the header of the first hive bin acts as a backup copy of a *Last written timestamp* in the base block.

 ### Cell
-*Cells* fill the remaining space of a hive bin, each cell is variable in size and has the following structure:
+*Cells* fill the remaining space of a hive bin (without gaps), each cell is variable in size and has the following structure:

 Offset|Length|Field|Description
 ---|---|---|---